psychemedia/island-tales-book-one/32_folly-at-folly-hall.md

 ```

-Another comprehensive report can be found in the *Leeds Intelligencer* of [Monday 04 August 1817](https://www.britishnewspaperarchive.co.uk/viewer/BL/0000268/18170804/018/0003). *(It may be instructive to look for any differences in either reporting, or in tone...)*

 Elements of the *Leeds Mercury* report, including Hearnshaw's letter*, were also reprinted elsewhere.

 ```{admonition} Trials of the rioters, August 1817